 I got interested in science when I was 13.
 My eighth-grade science teacher encouraged me to apply for a scholarship, which required me to write about what I wanted to be when I grew up.
 Around the same time, I saw a movie about a pandemic, with people in hazmat suits working to figure out how diseases spread.
 I thought that was so cool, so I wrote my essay about wanting to be an epidemiologist.

 When I got to college, I realized that epidemiology involved a lot of sitting behind a computer all day.
 So, I shifted toward microbiology and fell in love with studying bacteria and microbes.
-Even though my current work doesn’t focus on bacteria, that’s what first got me into science.
+Even though my current work doesn’t focus on bacteria, that’s what first got me into research.

 What led you to apply to the WIES program?